-Have you noticed your chainsaw blade buckling as it cuts through wood?
-Or does it leave burn marks?
-If the answer to either of these questions is yes then your blade needs sharpening.
-It can be very slow and dangerous using a chainsaw with a dull blade.
-Many people feel that they are unable to sharpen their own chainsaw blades and would rather pay someone to do the job for them.
-However sharpening the blade is actually much quicker and easier then you previously anticipated.
-Follow these simple steps to get your chainsaw back into good working order.
+Have you noticed your chainsaw blade obviously buckling as it cuts through wood?
+Furthermore, is it leaving burn marks on the wood?
+Or have you used your chainsaw to cut metal?
+If the answer to any of these questions is yes, then obviously your blade needs sharpening.
+It can be especially slow and dangerous to use a chainsaw with a dull blade.
+Many people feel that they are unable to sharpen their own chainsaw blades and would therefore rather pay someone to do the job for them.
+However, sharpening the blade is actually much quicker and easier than you previously anticipated.
+The following simple steps will help you get your chainsaw back into good working order.